energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 3. Freedom to modify it
 4. Freedom to copy and distribute it in modifed or unmodified versions

-**Section 4ff and 2.1.2ff of the [Danish digitalization agency paper]()** **(the "DAP")** is especially relevant here.
+**Section 4ff and 2.1.2ff of the [DAP] is especially relevant here.

-According to the DAP (4.2ff), licenses appear to be one-sided dealings imposed as condition by the intellectual property owner as opposed to contracts where a mutual agreement to a two-sided exchange to benefits and obligations happens.
+According to the [DAP] (4.2ff), licenses appear to be one-sided dealings imposed as condition by the intellectual property owner as opposed to contracts where a mutual agreement to a two-sided exchange to benefits and obligations happens.

 This chapter has two sections: